MartinThoma/flitz/docs/meta/acceptance_criteria.md

 16. Allow referencing `external_config` in the Config file.
 Those get loaded just like any other configuration.
 They can (partially) override the existing config.
+17. Ctrl+h toggles the visibility of hidden files/folders